solo-io/gloo/docs/content/guides/dev/building-and-deploying-gloo.md

 Breakpoints can be added statically by editing the source code and adding `runtime.Breakpoint()` at the desired point in the code.
 Then rebuild and re-run in `gdb`. `gdb` breaks when it reaches that line.
 Then from that line, you can go up the stack to inspect variables.

 Note that adding `runtime.Breakpoint()` in the code will likely cause the Go runtime to abort, because Go does not know how to handle the break signal.
-Therefore, you can only run the binary in `gbd`, not Go or `gingko`.
+Therefore, you can only run the binary in `gbd`, not Go or `ginkgo`.

 ### Testing in deployment